smagri/raspberryPiPico2W_ultimateGPStracker/README.md

 tutorials  because  it aligns  with  their  goal of  making  computing education accessible.

+  * [ ]
 Alternatives Exist (for more anced users)
-While Thonny is ideal for beginners, advanced users sometimes prefer:
+While Thonny is ideal for beginners, advanced users sometimes prefe:

 VS Code (with the Pico-Go extension)